zjysteven/MixOE/README.md

 Please see detailed instructions [here](/data/README.md).

 ## Reproducing experiments
 We provide sample scripts `train.sh` and `eval.sh` in `scripts/` folder showcasing how to train/evaluate our method and other considered methods.
+Note that all OE-based methods (including MixOE) fine-tune the trained baseline model, so to run OE/MixOE you first need to do standard training with `train_baseline.py`.
+For everyone's convenience, we have uploaded the trained baseline weights [here](https://drive.google.com/drive/folders/1XdGWCgYR1lBiJZIuhlO0e3VHisJ8MDlH?usp=sharing).

 ## Reference
 If you find our work/code helpful, please consider citing our work.